PasionMovil/veridis/site/wp-content/plugins/awesome-weather/readme.txt

 5. Add inline styles to your widget and set custom background colors (1.3.1)

 == Upgrade Notice ==

+= 1.4.2 =
+Slightly modified the CSS to include box-sizing.
+This may slightly modify the look of your widget, hopefully in a cleaner way.

 = 1.4.1 =
 * New translations added.